Why study Informatics?

 CS and ECE majors (including CS + majors), and CS minors need to take INFO 202 and then four additional upper-level courses instead of the usual three.
 These upper-level courses cannot be CS courses, and they typically have a non-technical focus.
 Upper-level courses must be approved by the Informatics Advisor before counting toward the Minor.

-Gies College of Business Information System majors need to take INFO 102, INFO 202, CS 105 (or one of the substitutes) and three additional upper-level courses from outside Gies College of Business.
+Information System majors (in Gies College of Business) need to take their three upper-level courses from outside Gies College of Business.
 Upper-level courses must be approved by the Informatics Advisor before counting toward the minor.
 This only applies to Information System majors, and not the other majors in Gies.

 The School of Information Sciences BSIS majors can NOT declare the Informatics minor due to the extent of overlap.